Biomedical Engineering and Biotechnology (BMEBT), PhD

 Doctoral students will present research in progress.
 The seminar will emphasize not only research but also communication and writing.

-Course equivalent at UMB: Biol 650 "Scientific Communication" (2/3 of this course or 2 credits will apply to this requirement; the remainder is applied to the Bioethics requirement above).
+Course equivalent at UMass Boston: Biol 650 "Scientific Communication" (2/3 of this course or 2 credits will apply to this requirement; the remainder is applied to the Bioethics requirement above).

 To continue in the PhD program, the student must maintain a GPA of 3.0, and may not receive a grade of "C" in more than one course.